ankitkumarsoni720/amazon.com-home-pageclone/README.md

-# amzon.com-frontpageclone
+# amzon.com-homepageclone
-I had tried to copy the frontpage of amazon.com in order to test our knowledge of html and css.
+I had tried to copy the homepage of amazon.com in order to test our knowledge of html and css.